puls369ar/fountain-overview/ModernTreasury/ModernTreasury.md

 * `uint256 public previousEpochRatioOnePrice`, `uint256 public previousEpochRatioTwo` - Prices of the main token in the first and second pairs at the end of the previous epoch

 Reward Distribution
+All these states are modifiable by functions
 * `uint256 public tokensPerEpoch` - Number of reward tokens distributed per epoch
-* `uint256 public daoFundSharedPercent, `uint256 public devFundSharedPercent` - Percentages of the rewards allocated to the DAO and DEV funds
+* `uint256 public daoFundSharedPercent`, `uint256 public devFundSharedPercent` - Percentages of the rewards allocated to the DAO and DEV funds
 * `address public daoFund`, `address public devFund` - Addresses of DAO and DEV funds
 * `IERC20 public rewardToken` - The ERC20 token distributed as the reward
 * `bool public rewardsPaused` - Is printing rewards paused, regardless of ratios, `allocateRewards()` won't work unless it is set to `FALSE`

 Masonry
-* `address public masonry` - Address of Masonry, later will be casted into `IModernMasonry` to use it's `allocateRewards()` function
+* `address public masonry` - Address of Masonry, later will be cast into `IModernMasonry` to use it's `allocateRewards()` function

 * `uint32 public secondsAgoTwap = 60 * 7` - holds a value representing how far back in time the Time-Weighted Average Price (TWAP) should be calculated.
 However, in the provided contract code, secondsAgoTwap is declared but not used anywhere